ujjwal-kr/xenon/README.md

 ## Veronica - Filtering Engine

-She is the main news filtering engine for the Xenon, powered by natural language processing and some superpowers ;) and the BRAIN of xenon
+She is the main news filtering engine for the Xenon, powered by natural language processing and some superpowers ;) and is the BRAIN of xenon